binkley/homebrewery-files/witch.md

 }}

 You gain these benefits in addition to those of the _Borrowing_ feature:

-_**Borrowed Instinct**._ While borrowing, you can choose to use your own Intelligence or Wisdom scores or bonuses in place of the creature&rsquo;s.

 _**Dangerous Creatures**._ You can take the **Attack** action while borrowing, using the creature&rsquo;s attack actions.